shrikrishnaholla/TabbedUI/README.txt

 2: How do I get info from individual tab for preview?
 Solution: Not possible unless you have *some* content in the tab.
 So create content
           and collect it's info :)

+3: Why were the image previews so ugly and how do I retify them?
+Solution: Since I hadn't enabled hover to the widget and instead used the QRect's
+          contains() method to emit the signal, a new preview popup was created every time the mouse moved within the tabs.
+So multiple instances lead to the ugly nature of popups.
+So I created a local preview object and checked for existence of previews before creating new ones
 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------
 What's great about this task